INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • more common in females (2:1) and presents at a mean age of 20 years

-• the risk of neurologic deficits after the surgical or endovascular treatment is high
+• the risk of neurologic deficits after the surgical or endovascular treatment is substantial

 • craniofacial arteriovenous metameric syndrome (CAMS)